chasefromm21/Cosmos/README.md

 **License**: Licensed under the MIT license.

-**Credits**: Me for making Cosmos, and for everyone else testing.

-If you choose to reproduce this software, you may do so.
-But, please do credit me if you can. :P
+**Credits**: Credits to me for making this.
+You may reproduce and reuse this software, but please credit me if you can for making this.